 Brian Cantor: We’re really excited about this program for a few reasons, and this is October 9 through 12 in Austin.
 We’re thrilled that we’ve expanded the CCW brand into these different areas.
 Because obviously there’s so many great people that are in the space that — whether they come to all three or just come to one — we’re always happy to hear their viewpoints, understand their challenges, and leave them with something that they can take back and really put into place.

 What I like is the key theme here, and it’s really along the lines of delivering world class service with speed and efficiency.
 And representing an AI-based organization, this is very much the heart of what you do, it’s the heart of what I recommend as well.
-And this is this idea of — the customer experience as we talked about the very beginning of the call, those standards are only higher than ever.
+And this is this idea of — the customer experience as we talked about the very beginning of the call, those contact center standards are higher than ever.
 They’re not going down.
 They’re not going anywhere.
 Customers aren’t taking less.
 They still expect to be valued.
 They still expect their problems to be solved.
 They still expect you to create those magical moments, but they also don’t want to wait around for those magical moments to happen.
 They’re not going to hold their breath.
 So they do value speed.

 Now in terms of the actual program, it’s headlined by Daymond John.
 He appears on Shark Tank.
-So obviously a great business leader as someone who has had success within the business world and also thinking about a variety of different offerings and how those can connect with customers.
+So obviously a great business leader as someone who has had success within the business world and also thinking about a variety of different offerings and how those can connect with customers via the contact center.
 And also he definitely has a lot of inspirational stuff on goal setting as well.
-So he’s not just going to be a typical — here’s how you budget a call center — but really getting people thinking about what it takes to be a leader who can drive change within their organizations.
+So he’s not just going to be typical — here’s how you budget a call center — but really getting people thinking about what it takes to be a leader who can drive change within their organizations.
 And then some strong keynotes from people within the MBA and Dow Jones and Microsoft.
 And a wide variety — tons of great speakers — and obviously put together by our really strong advisory board.

 So we’re very happy to have a great speaking faculty.
 We know we’re going to have great attendees, a great core theme for the event and some great partners on board as well as sharing some great solutions.